MohawkTSDB/mohawk/README.md

 ## Introduction

-Utility server for testing Hawkular clients, the server can mock A running metrics Hawkular server.
-It can use different backends for different test cases.
+Utility server for testing Hawkular clients, the server can mock a running metrics Hawkular server.
+It can use different backends for different test use cases.

+  - Random backend, mimics lots of metrics available only for reading.
+  - Sqlite backend, mimics persistable read and write.

 ## License and copyright